monktastic/hackmd/spirituality/nonduality.md

 ---

-We will look through the lens of the Mahayana school of Buddhism, because the other major school (Theravada) takes a different route to realization.
+We will look through the lens of the Mahayana school of Buddhism, because the other major school (Theravada) mostly takes a different route to realization.

 There are various ways to break the Mahayana path into stages of realization.
 We will use a model that breaks it into three successive stages: